Unless you are living under a rock, you have heard that Kevin Durant jumped ship to tag on the Warriors’ “Golden” squad.

 Kevin Durant leaving the Thunder might have been the best thing that has happened to Russ, because Russ will wreak havoc on the league, and he will show us why he is one of the best players in the game.

-For the first time in his career, Russ won’t have to hear about how he needs to understand that it is not his team, or that the offense flows better when someone else runs the show.
+For the first time in his career, Russ won’t have to hear about how he needs to understand that it is not his team, or that the offence flows better when someone else runs the show.

 Russ will have the greenest light he’s ever had, and the NBA is about to witness his wrath, especially when the Warriors visit Chesapeake Energy Arena.